This section covers day to day usage of REMEMOTECH, and covers common hints and tips.

 LEDR0 lights up when REMEMOTECH is reading or writing the SD Card.
 Then it flickers and turns off.
 Wait for it to turn off before removing or changing the SD Card.

-You'll need to use RECONFIG.COM to configure a drive
+You'll need to use RECONFIG.COM

 (or drives) to access partitions on the SD Card.